jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 <!-- If the system under test is refactored as to not directly depend on the static `System.Environment` methods, instead depending only on a defined interface, the implementation can be [stubbed or mocked](https://martinfowler.com/articles/mocksArentStubs.html) as we see fit during our tests. -->

-If the system under test is refactored to depend only on the _interface_, the _implementation_ can be substituted as we see fit; a default implementation can be provided to preserve the existing runtime requirements, and a [stubbed or mocked](https://martinfowler.com/articles/mocksArentStubs.html) implementation can be created and used during our tests.
+If the system under test is refactored to depend only on the _interface_, the _implementation_ can be substituted as we see fit; a default implementation can be provided to preserve the existing runtime requirements, and a stub or mock implementation can be created and used during our tests.

 > Note that this will require a suitable level of support within the system under test for [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (see [Microsoft's documentation](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection)).
 >
 > In our case, this could be as simple as passing the implementation via the system under test's class constructor.

-Consider the following simple interface and associated default implementation which we could utilise:
+Consider the following simple interface which we could utilise:

 ``` csharp
 interface IEnvironmentVariableProvider